lablock-broker/semi-off-chain/README.md

 # semi-off-chain
-A mechanism to operate and send message over smart contracts which are deployed on ethereum blockchains
+A mechanism to operate and send message over smart contracts which are deployed on ethereum blockchains without spending transaction fee